POTS (Postural Orthostatic Tachycardia Syndrome) Treatment in Rockville, MD

 The treatment for POTS depends on a variety of factors and may differ from patient to patient.
 In most cases, your treatment will include one or more of the following:

-- If your provider recommends it, adding salt to your diet, as this helps raise blood pressure.
+• If your provider recommends it, add salt to your diet, as this helps raise blood pressure.
 Only do this under the care and direction of a provider, though!
 Too much salt can be dangerous for other reasons.

 Just like the causes of POTS, the prognosis and long-term outlook for POTS patients varies widely.
 For those with milder cases, many find that their symptoms disappear on their own over time.
 Others with more severe cases can experience debilitating long-term effects, and about 25 percent of all patients find that the syndrome impacts their ability to work or study.

-If you suspect you may have POTS, and you have experienced symptoms like these when standing up, it’s always best to speak to your provider, confirm the diagnosis and develop a treatment plan sooner rather than later.
+If you suspect you may have POTS, and you have experienced symptoms like these when standing up, it’s always best to speak to your provider, confirm the diagnosis, and develop a treatment plan sooner rather than later.
+We serve patients from Rockville MD, Travilah MD, Lone Oak MD, Colesville Park MD, Redland MD, Darnestown MD, Anscroft MD, and Wheaton-Glenmont MD.